-The following standard establishes the requirements for writing boards and is applicable for safety in normal use, the surface properties, durability of construction and ergonomics.
+The following standard establishes the requirements for writing boards and is applicable for safet, in normal use, the surface properties, durability of construction and ergonomics.

-The requirements cover wall-mounted and stand-alone writing boards of the type writing boards and chalk boards, for educational institutions, offices, conference and board rooms.
+The requirements cover wall-mounted and stand-alone writing boards of the type stiting wards and chalk boards, for educational institutions, offices, conference and board rooms.

-EN 1434:2010 Writing boards for educational institutions - Ergonomic, technical and safety requirements and their test methods When testing whiteboards in accordance with EN 14434:2010 the whiteboards should meet the standard requirements and minimum level 2 should achieved in terms of - 7.2.3 Ability to write and erase - 7.3.2 Scratching - 7.4.2 Staining - 7.5.2 Colour degradation When testing chalk board in accordance with EN 14434:2010 the writing boards should meet the standard requirements and minimum level 2 should achieved in terms of - 8.3.3 Ability to write - 8.4.2 Scratching - 8.5.2 Staining
+Writing boards for educational institutions - Ergo omic, technical and safety requirements and the test methods

+When testing whiteboards in accordance with En.
+1434:2010 the whiteboards should meet the standard requirements and minimum level 2 should achieved in terms of

+- 7.2.3 Ability to write and erase - 7.3.2 Scratching

+- 7.4.2 Staining

+EN 1434:2010 - 7.5.2 Colour degradation

+When testing chalk board vaccordance with EN 14434:2010 the writing boards should meet the

+standard requirements and honimum level 2 should achieved in terms of

+- 8.3.3 Ability to whee - 8.4.2 Scrattering

+- 8.5.2 Stain, g

+•

+( 3.